-Pull in an existing design into your main design.
-Here you pull in a design schematic that already exists, and associate it with a block symbol that you create on the top sheet of your main design.
+Pull an existing design into your main design.
+Here you pull in a design schematic that already exists and associate it with a block symbol that you create on the top sheet of your main design.

-A hierarchical schematic enables you to see system level functions of the design from the top sheet, and then descend down into those functional areas through the individual block symbols.
+A hierarchical schematic enables you to see system-level functions of the design from the top sheet, and then descend down into those functional areas through the individual block symbols.
 This is an invaluable organizational tool for your schematic that will help engineering, test, and field technicians.
-Additionally, a hierarchical schematic provides the following benefits:
+Additionally, a hierarchical schematic organization provides the following benefits:

-Hierarchy reduces the workload for identical blocks of circuitry.
-You no longer need to create eight identical channels of circuitry for an eight channel design.
-With hierarchy you can now create one schematic of channel circuitry, and place eight block symbols that point to the same channel design.
+Hierarchical Structure reduces the workload for identical blocks of circuitry.
+You no longer need to create eight identical channels of circuitry for an eight-channel design.
+With hierarchy, you can now create one schematic of channel circuitry, and place eight-block symbols that point to the same channel design.
 The schematic editor will rename nets and references to avoid conflicts.

 Hierarchical Structure encourages team design.
 With the ability to easily add block symbols that point to different schematic designs, multiple engineers can work on separate areas of the design.
 This enables the concurrent development of the power supply design along with the master processor design.
 When the design team is ready, the power supply block symbol is added to the main design.